Hammad124707/Notes/simple_architecture.md

 -Accumulator
 -Memory Address regsiter

 Program counter(hold the adress for the next instruction).
-Memory address register, (holds the address of the data/instruction being  fetched or written to )
+Memory address register, (holds the address of the data/instruction being  fetched or written to ).MAR stores the address of the memory location that the CPU wants to access.
+For example, if the CPU wants to read data from memory address 500, it puts 500 into the MAR.
+The memory controller then uses that address to find the required data.